Resource

 Objects orbit each other because of gravity.
 Gravity is the force that exists between any two objects with mass.
 Every object, from the smallest subatomic particle to the largest star, has mass.
 The more massive the object, the larger its gravitational pull.
 Gravitational pull is the amount of force one object exerts on another object.

 All the planets in our solar system line up with each other on the same general orbital plane.
 However, sometimes orbital paths of other objects in the solar system intersect, and the objects can collide.
-Comet Tempel-Tuttle, for instance, passes through Earths orbit.
-The debris from the tail of this comet passes through Earths atmosphere as meteors, or falling stars, at a specific time every year.
+Comet Tempel-Tuttle, for instance, passes through Earth's orbit.
+The debris from the tail of this comet passes through Earth's atmosphere as meteors, or falling stars, at a specific time every year.
 The debris from the comet's orbit is called the Leonid meteor shower.

 Types of Orbits

-A heliocentric orbit is one that goes around the sun.
+Heliocentric orbits go around stars.
 All the planets in our solar system, along with all the asteroids in the Asteroid Belt and all comets, follow this kind of orbit.
-Each planet's orbit is regular: they follow certain paths and take a certain amount of time to make one complete orbit.
+Each planet's orbit is regular: They follow certain paths and take a certain amount of time to make one complete orbit.
 The planet Mercury completes its short heliocentric orbit every 88 days.
-Comet Kohoutek may take 100,000 years to complete its long heliocentric orbit.
+Comet Kohoutek may take 100,000 years to complete its heliocentric orbit.

 Low-Earth orbit exists between 160 kilometers (100 miles) and 2,000 kilometers (1,240 miles) above Earth's surface.
 Most artificial satellites with human crews are in low-Earth orbit.
 The orbital period for objects in LEO is about 90 minutes.

-Medium-Earth orbit exists between 2,000 kilometers (1,243 miles) and 36,000 kilometers (23,000 miles) above the Earths surface.
+Medium-Earth orbit exists between 2,000 kilometers (1,243 miles) and 36,000 kilometers (23,000 miles) above the Earth's surface.
 Satellites in MEO are at greater risk for damage, because they are exposed to powerful radiation from the sun.
 Satellites in MEO include global positioning system (GPS) and communication satellites.
-MEO satellites can orbit the Earth in about two hours.
+MEO satellites can orbit Earth in about two hours.

-Satellites in geostationary orbit circle the Earth directly above the Equator.
-These satellites have geosynchronous orbits, or move at the same rotation of the Earth.
+Satellites in geostationary orbit circle Earth directly above the Equator.
+These satellites have geosynchronous orbits, or move at the same rotation of Earth.
 Therefore, the orbital period of geosynchronous satellites is 24 hours.

 Geostationary satellites are useful because they appear as a fixed point in the sky.
 Antennae pointed toward the geostationary satellite will have a clear signal unless objects in the atmosphere (such as storm clouds) between Earth and the satellite interfere.
-Most weather satellites are geostationary and provide images of Earths atmosphere.
+Most weather satellites are geostationary and provide images of Earth's atmosphere.

 Satellite Orbits